 BEACON is a National Science Foundation (NSF) Science and Technology Center, headquartered at Michigan State University.
 The center’s approach to studying evolution is innovative, bringing together biologists, computer scientists, and engineers to study evolution as it happens.
 With partners at North Carolina A&T State University, University of Idaho, University of Texas at Austin, and the University of Washington, BEACON researchers are engaged in harnessing the power of evolution to engineer better solutions to real problems.

 Michigan State University is a major partner in the Great Lakes Bioenergy Research Center (GLBRC) led by the University of Wisconsin-Madison.
 It is one of three bioenergy research centers established in 2007 by the U.S. Department of Energy (DOE).
 Additional member institutions include a DOE National Laboratory, universities and a biotechnology company.
 With more than 400 scientists, students and staff representing a wide array of disciplines from microbiology to economics and engineering, the GLBRC’s collaborative spirit illustrates how cooperation among academic, federal and private sector researchers can generate an entity that is greater than the sum of its parts.

-Note: The list of active centers and institutes is developed based on an annual survey conducted by the Office of the Vice President for Research & Graduate Studies.
+Note: The list of active centers and institutes is developed based on an annual survey conducted by the Office of Research & Innovation.
 To propose a new center or institute, complete this application form.
 Please contact email@example.com for any additions or corrections to the current list.